Efficient Isomorphism for $S_d$-graphs and $T$-graphs: An XP-time isomorphism approach for -graphs

-For the latter part, we use the same construction as in Corollary~\ref{cor:Sdautomo} to turn $\Gamma'_D$ into an automorphism group (not complete yet) acting on the vertex set $V(G\uplus H)$.
+\item At last, we use the same construction on the components of $\mathcal{X}\cup\mathcal{Y}$ as in Corollary~\ref{cor:Sdautomo} to turn $\Gamma'_D$ into an automorphism subgroup (not complete yet) acting on the vertex set $V(G\uplus H)$.
 Let this group be denoted by $\Delta_D$. \end{enumerate}

 At the end, the desired automorphism group $Aut(G\uplus H)$ is generated by the union of the generators of the non-void groups $\Delta_D$ computed in the procedure. \end{proc}